reyner/olinjs-2/README.md

 }).listen(8888);
 ```

 Let's write the equivalent code in Express.
-First, run `git clone https://github.com/olinjs/olinjs-2.git` as in the last
-lesson to clone this repository.
+First, fork the repository to your account as we did in the last room.
+Then `git clone https://github.com/<YOUR GITHUB USERNAME>/olinjs-2.git` as in the last lesson to clone this repository.
 Next, in the `olinjs-2/` folder, run the command `npm install`.
 (If this triggers lots of
 lines with errors, run `sudo npm install` instead, or send us an email).

 Next, create a file named `app.js` in that folder and paste in the following: